openhwgroup/cva6/cv32/sim/uvmt_cv32/README.md

 <br>
 There are also a few targets that do something other than run a test.
 The most popular is:
 <br>
-**make clean\_all**
+**make clean_all**
 <br>
-deletes all SIMULATOR generated intermediates, waves and logs **plus** the cloned RTL code.
+which deletes all SIMULATOR generated intermediates, waves and logs **plus** the cloned RTL code.

 Generated Tests
 ---------------
 The CV32 UVM environment uses the [Google riscv-dv](https://github.com/google/riscv-dv) generator to automate the generation of test-programs.
-The generator is cloned by the Makefiles to ../../../vendor_lib/google/riscv-dv as needed.
+The generator is cloned by the Makefiles to `vendor_lib/google` as needed.
 Specific classes ar extended to create a `corev-dv` genrator that is specific to this environment.
-Note that riscv-dv is not modified, merely extended.
-This allows core-v-verif to stay up-to-date with the latest release of riscv-dv.
+Note that riscv-dv is not modified, merely extended, allowing core-v-verif to stay up-to-date with the latest release of riscv-dv.
 <br>
 A complete list of generated test corev-dv programs is found at ../../tests/programs/corev-dv.